 In fulfilling the Spiritual Life Mission Statement we seek to foster Christian community life and worship by creating experiences for students, faculty, and staff in spiritual formation that will support the integration of faith and learning.

-The theme for 2009-2010 is "Jesus - the Way . . .
-Truth . . . and Life", using John 14:6, "I am the way, the truth, and the life.
-No one can come to the Father except through me" (New Living Translation).

-The Spiritual Life Department includes the Community Life and Worship Program, Student Ministries, and ACTS.
+The theme for 2010-2011 is "A Future Filled with Hope" using Jeremiah 29:11, "For I know the plans that I have for you, 'declares the LORD, 'plans for welfare and not for calamity to give you a future and a hope."
+(NASB) The Spiritual Life Department includes the Community Life and Worship Program, Student Ministries, and ACTS (Assisting Communities Through Students).
 Our offices are located on the second floor of the Baugh Center.
 To reach the Spiritual Life staff, call 281-649-3117 or visit the Spiritual Life Office.